-The Board held five meetings during the year ended December 31, 2014.
+The Board held eight meetings during the year ended December 31, 2015.

 Each director attended at least 75% of the total number of meetings of the Board and Board committees on which the director served.
 Our directors are expected to attend our annual meeting of stockholders.
-Except for
+All of the directors attended our 2015 annual meeting of stockholders.